warint/statcanR/cran-comments.md

+## Update

+This is a maintenance and feature update from the current CRAN release (0.3.0).
+The three long-standing public functions and their required arguments are unchanged.
+Since 0.3.0 the package:

+* adds `statcan_chat()`, an optional layer over `statcan_find()` that asks a user-configured, OpenAI-compatible chat endpoint to explain the ranked candidates.
+It never invents or chooses a table number; those always come from `statcan_find()`.
+* fixes `statcan_data()` and `statcan_download_data()` for tables whose
+  `_MetaData.csv` file has several sections with differing column counts, which could previously cause a valid table to be reported as empty.
+* returns stable column types: a column left blank for a whole table (for example `DGUID`, `STATUS`, `SYMBOL`, or `TERMINATED`) is now an empty character column rather than a logical, all-`NA` column whose type varied between tables.
+* speeds up `statcan_find()` by caching per-title tokens and streamlining the ranking, without changing the ranking results.

-## Resubmission
+## Internet access

-This is a return of an archived package.
-Version 0.2.6 was the last release published by CRAN, and the package was archived on 2025-12-03 for repeated Internet-access policy violations.

-The update preserves the three established public functions and their existing required arguments and adds `statcan_find()` for ranked natural-language table discovery.
-It replaces obsolete data-download URLs with Statistics Canada's documented Web Data Service method, fixes CSV output and temporary file handling, removes an obsolete bundled catalogue, and updates the package tests and documentation.

-This release performs no Internet access during installation, package loading, examples, tests, or vignette builds.
-Network requests occur only when a user explicitly calls one of the four public data-discovery or access functions.
-Those requests use timeouts and fail gracefully with informative errors when Statistics Canada's service is unavailable or returns an unexpected response. `statcan_search()` can use its most recent valid user cache when the service is unavailable.
+As in 0.3.0, the package performs no Internet access during installation, package loading, examples, tests, or vignette builds.
+Network requests occur only when a user explicitly calls one of the data-discovery or data-access functions; each request uses a timeout and fails gracefully with an informative error when the service is unavailable or returns an unexpected response.
+Catalogue and metadata lookups reuse the most recent valid user cache when the service is unavailable.

+`statcan_chat()` follows the same rule: it makes no request unless the user calls it directly, and it requires a user-supplied endpoint, API key, and model.
+No third-party service is contacted automatically.
+For safety the endpoint must use `https://` (except loopback hosts for a local model), and the API key is read only from the `STATCANR_LLM_API_KEY` environment variable or an argument, never from `options()`.

-Thierry Warin is the sole author and maintainer of this release.
+Thierry Warin is the sole author and maintainer.
 There is no change of maintainer or maintainer email address from the last CRAN release.

 ## Test environments

-* Local: macOS 26.5.2, R 4.5.1
+* Local: Ubuntu 24.04.4 LTS, R 4.6.0
-* GitHub Actions: macOS, Windows, and Ubuntu; R release, devel, and oldrel
+* Planned before submission: win-builder (R-release and R-devel) and R-hub across macOS, Windows, and Linux.

 ## R CMD check results

-0 errors | 0 warnings | 1 note

-The NOTE is expected for a package returning from the CRAN archive:

-* New submission; package was archived on CRAN for repeated Internet-access policy violations.

-The changes addressing that archival reason are described above.
+Local `R CMD check --as-cran` reported 0 errors and, aside from artifacts of the local check machine, no package issues.
+The one warning and two notes are all caused by a missing local toolchain, not by the package, and do not occur on CRAN's build systems:

+* WARNING: the PDF manual failed to build because the LaTeX package `inconsolata` is not installed on the local machine.
+* NOTE: HTML manual validation was skipped because `tidy` is not installed locally.
+* NOTE: a leftover `statcanR-manual.tex` file, a byproduct of the failed local PDF build above.

+`checking CRAN incoming feasibility` returned OK, and all code, documentation, example, test, and vignette checks passed.

 ## Downstream dependencies

-The archived CRAN release had no reverse dependencies.
+statcanR has no reverse dependencies on CRAN (checked with `tools::package_dependencies(reverse = TRUE)` against the current CRAN snapshot), so this update affects no other package.
 The public function names and existing required arguments are unchanged.